 Off the field, it’s far more complicated.
 Ginny has a policy, one she applies to the entire team and to baseball: No dating ballplayers.
 Mike Lawson never had a policy.
 It’s safe to say, he never thought he would need one.
 In all of Major League Baseball, there is only one female pitcher and she just happens to be on his team.

 These two are ridiculously perfect for each other, even if they don’t know it yet.
-For you Pitch fans out there, you know there are many incredible moments between Ginny and Mike that just set our hearts aflutter.
-However, there was one incredibly sweet moment that revealed the depths of Mike’s feelings for Ginny before he even realized it.
-It doesn’t feature Ginny through much of it, yet it’s ALL about Ginny which makes this one of “Bawson’s” finest moments.
+For you Pitch fans out there, you know there are many incredible moments between Ginny and Mike that just set our hearts aflutter (um…how about that almost kiss?!?!).
+However, there was one incredibly sweet moment that revealed the depths of Mike’s feelings for Ginny before even he realized it.
+It doesn’t feature Ginny through much of it.
+Yet, it’s ALL about Ginny which makes this one of “Bawson’s” finest moments.
 Not to mention, a lovely moment of old-fashioned romance in a current TV Series.

 The Lead In – Ginny and Mike